Ensuring that reusable medical devices can be properly cleaned, disinfected, and/or sterilized is imperative

 the spread of diseases, including clinically relevant microorganisms, on reprocessed medical

 devices.
-The COVID-19 pandemic has increased that concern even further.
+The COVID-19 pandemic has increased that concern.
 Therefore, having

-proper cleaning, disinfection and/or sterilization instructions in place that have been validated
+proper instructions in place that have been validated

-to ensure compliance with current regulatory standards is paramount.
-This is not an easy feat,
+to ensure compliance with current regulatory standards is critical.
+It is not an easy feat,

-however, with many considerations to keep in mind when developing and validating these
+however, as there are many considerations to keep in mind when developing and validating reprocessing instructions.

 In order to assist our customers with the development and validation of reprocessing instructions